 Assessments for the Junior School take place throughout the year and we can advise on the most suitable time for your daughter to visit.

 The assessment process for Nursery is fairly informal and consists of a play session and one-to-one focused activity with a teacher.

-For entry into Reception, Preparatory (Year 1) or Transition (Year 2) girls spend approximately two hours at school spending time with their peer group in lessons and undertaking 1:1 assessment activities with a teacher.
+For entry into Reception, Lower Preparatory (Year 1) or Upper Preparatory (Year 2) girls spend approximately two hours at school spending time with their peer group in lessons and undertaking 1:1 assessment activities with a teacher.

 For entry into Lower I (Year 3) to Upper II (Year 5) girls visit for a few hours, complete written assessments including English, Mathematics and Reasoning and join their peer group in lessons.

 Once you receive the offer of a place you will need to send back the Form of Acceptance and a non-refundable £1000 deposit (£500 of this is kept for the duration of your daughter's time at The Abbey, and £500 is deducted from the first term's fee invoice).
 We will keep you up to date with details about familiarisation events for both you and your daughter and information to help you prepare for her first day.

 Most girls attend daily (8.45am-3.30pm) and our fees are based on this model, but do please contact us to discuss your daughter’s requirements.
 If you require childcare outside of these times, Abbey parents are offered the flexibility of additional chargeable out of hours’ services including Before and After School Care.